kulshekhar/fungen/README.md

 -package PackageName
 ```

 The `-package` parameter is optional.
-If specified, it will generate the code files by using `package PackageName` at the top.
-If omitted, it will generate the code files by using `package main` at the top.
+If specified, it will generate the code file by using `package PackageName` at the top.
+If omitted, it will generate the code file by using `package main` at the top.

 ```
 -types comma,Separated,Types,With,Optional:Opt,short:Sh,names:n